-• This shifter moves the bits of a nibble one position to the left or right.
+· This shifter moves the bits of a nibble one position to the left or right.
+If S = 0, in which direction do the input bits shift?

-- Combinational logic circuits are perfect for situations when we require the immediate application of a Boolean function to a set of inputs. - There are other times, however, when we need a circuit to change its value with consideration to its current state as well as its inputs. - These circuits have to "remember" their current state. - Sequential logic circuits provide this functionality for us.
+- · Combinational logic circuits are perfect for situations when we require the immediate application of a Boolean function to a set of inputs. - · There are other times, however, when we need a circuit to change its value with consideration to its current state as well as its inputs. - These circuits have to "remember" their current state. - Seguential logic circuits provide this functionality for us.
 Some outputs may depend on past inputs (the sequence of inputs over time).

-- As the name implies, sequential logic circuits require a means by which events can be sequenced. - State changes are controlled by clocks. - A "clock" is a special circuit that sends electrical pulses through a circuit. - Clocks produce electrical waveforms such as the one shown below.
+- As the name implies, sequential logic circuits require a means by which events can be sequenced. - · State changes are controlled by clocks. - A "clock" is a special circuit that sends electrical pulses through a circuit. - Clocks produce electrical waveforms such as the one shown below.